-What Can a Handyman Do in Veyo, Utah?
+What Can a Handyman Do Without a License in Veyo, Utah?

 Veyo is an unincorporated community in Washington County, Utah.
 For handyman-type work, Utah generally allows very small, limited-scope jobs without a state contractor license, but most construction-for-hire over the small-job threshold requires a Utah DOPL contractor license and (for specialty trades) separate state trade licensure.
 Even when you’re exempt from contractor licensing, you may still need permits and you typically still need a local business license for the jurisdiction where you’re working.